General School Rules

 4. Never throw rocks, sand, paper, or other foreign materials on the playground.

 5. No standing or swinging sideways on the swings and only one child on a swing at a time.

 6. Do not throw balls or other objects toward the building.

 7. Do not climb trees or get on top of the building.
 School insurance does not cover accidents resulting from these activities.

 Parties and special activities shall be under the direct consent and supervision of the teacher.

 Simplicity, neatness, cleanliness, healthfulness, appropriateness, and modesty are the standards of good taste in dress.
 Tattered or dirty clothes will not be permitted.
 We are asking the cooperation of parents to see that their children come to school dressed properly.
 If these guidelines are not adhered to, the board has given the teacher permission to call the parents to come and pick up their child or bring appropriate clothing.

-An appropriate school appearance does NOT include the following: shorts, midriff shirts, skorts, T-shirts with slogans, jewelry, or noticeable make-up.
+Collared shirts are required for all students to wear, with the exception of times when girls wear modest skit outfits or dresses.
+Collared shirts include polos, button front oxford style, crochet collars, and turtlenecks.
+Inappropriate school appearance includes, but is not limited to the following: shorts, midriff shirts, skorts/skirts/dresses above the knee, shirts with slogans, t-shirts and casual sweatshirts, jewelry, or noticeable make-up.
 At the teacher’s discretion, in hot weather, MODEST shorts may be allowed.
 Prior permission from the teacher is needed before shorts are worn to school.

 All students must come dressed appropriately for school programs.
 A dress code (dresses/dress pants and shirts/regular neat school clothes/etc.) will be determined by the teacher and school board prior to each program and be communicated to the parents.